 - If you are on any medications such as antihistamines and diuretics.

-Sometimes, you may see a faint line on the pregnancy test, which indicate low levels of hCG hormone in the urine sample.
+Sometimes, you may see a faint line on the pregnancy test, which indicates low levels of hCG hormone in the urine sample.
 The reason for the line to be fainter is because the concentration of the hormone is very low in the early pregnancy.
 On the other hand, the line may be darker if your pregnancy has progressed enough for a higher concentration of the hormone.

 Blood Tests To Confirm Pregnancy